mkgold/manifold-docs/developers/installation.md

 # Installation

 _Nota bene_: Manifold is very much a work in progress, and the installation story will likely change as we move toward a stable release.
-We'll update this document durign development, in an effort to keep it fairly current, but expect things to be in flux for a while.
+We'll update this document during development, in an effort to keep it fairly current, but expect things to be in flux for a while.
 In the future, we expect to provide Docker containers and Vagrant boxes with Manifold pre-configured, to make it easier to get up and running.
+We also plan on providing Ubuntu packages for easy Manifold installation.

 ### Requirements